The Geary Brewing Company is recognized as a pioneer in America’s brewing renaissance and as a model of quality and excellence for the industry.

 During that time, the size and design of the brewery began to take shape; and most importantly, the recipe for Geary’s Pale Ale was created using classic elements from some of Britain’s best breweries.
 In the summer of 1984, Karen and David Geary began the long and difficult process of creating a business plan, finding appropriate real estate, specifying equipment and raw materials, designing packaging and raising the capital necessary to begin brewing.
 After nearly two years of planning and effort, construction began.
 Equipment was ordered, contractors were hired, and the brewery was ready for its first brewing the fall of 1986.
 On December 10, 1986, the first pints of Geary’s Pale Ale were sold; New England’s first microbrewery had arrived.

-As we witness the booming growth of the craft in our hometown Portland, it's a true honor to be the among the first to have pitched yeast in the region three decades ago.
+As we witness the booming growth of the craft in our hometown of Portland, it's a true honor to be the among the first to have pitched yeast in the region over three decades ago.
 Our classic ales, along with limited quantities of small batch pilot beer, are available at our tasting room.
 Come by for a visit.
-Take a tour of our brewery and get involved in the ever-changing world of beer.
-Thank you all for drinking Maine's first.
+Thank you all for drinking Maine's first!